GraspADMM: Improving Dexterous Grasp Synthesis via ADMM Optimization: Experiments

 \subsection{Type-Aware Grasp Synthesis}

 In this section, we evaluate and compare type-aware grasp synthesis with Dexonomy.
 Because there are around 30 grasp types, it is time-consuming to test on thousands of objects.
-Therefore, we randomly select 50 objects from DexGraspNet~\cite{wang2023dexgraspnet} and 50 objects from Objaverse~\cite{deitke2023objaverse}.
-In our early experiments, we find that this subset yields similar performance to the full object set and is thus representative.
+Therefore, we randomly select 50 objects from DexGraspNet~\cite{wang2023dexgraspnet} and 50 objects from Objaverse~\cite{deitke2023objaverse}. \lw{This subset is intended as a controlled type-aware evaluation rather than a claim of exhaustive taxonomy-wide validation.} In our early experiments, we find that this subset yields similar performance to the full object set and is thus representative.
 Following the protocol in Dexonomy~\cite{chen2025dexonomy}, we generate 100 grasp attempts for each object-template pair, and use the same initialization for Dexonomy's refinement stage and our GraspADMM pipeline.